 - rent, lease, rental and leasing of immovable property, with certain exceptions, if the taxpayer has chosen to tax these operations

 - supplies of buildings / parts of buildings and land they are built on, and any other land, with certain exceptions, if they are taxable.

-If a business is a intermediary purchases from a business in a EU Member State other than of its own and are delivered from there to Romania, VAT due can be accounted for by the Romanian customer.
+If a business as an intermediary purchases goods from a business in a EU Member State other than that of its own and the goods are delivered from the Member State to Romania, VAT due can be accounted for by the Romanian customer.

 The VAT legislation provides for this simplification measure, avoiding a registration in the Member State of arrival of the goods, provided that certain conditions are met.

 The call-off and consignment stock simplifications are available in Romania.

 Supply and Installation and Work on Movable Goods